 ACC serves as host and assists ACU in making sure the programme runs smoothly.
-Residency classes will be held on ACC’s campus in Swaziland.
-Applicants can pay registration fees through ACC.
+Residency classes will be held on ACC’s campus in eSwatini.
+Applicants can pay fees through ACC.

 3. When is the program starting?

-The initial cohort of students began their first class on 11 July 2016 in Swaziland.
+The initial cohort of students began their first class on 11 July 2016 in Eswatini.

 4. How long does it take?

-Most students complete their MACM in 24 months.
-For some, it takes longer.
+Most students complete their MACM in 24 months when enrolled full-time.
+Few students in the African programme have been enrolling full-time, so it takes longer.
 But it must be completed within ten years.